 “CERTIFIED THERAPEUTIC GRADE” IS A TERM MADE UP AND POLICED BY DOTERRA.

 The term ‘therapeutic grade” essential oils is both false and misleading.
 The term ‘certified therapeutic grade’ was actually created by um… doTERRA, who then registered the name and then told the world that all other essential oils were not as ‘pure’.
 They even go so far as to call them ‘better than organic’.
 And just to point out, their oils are NOT organic, which would make them free from pesticide residues, genetic modification or irradiation.
 There are many oils on the Australian market that are just as good if not better quality than those sold by doTERRA and Young Living.
 This does not make them universally safe to ingest, which brings me to my next point.

 Point Two – Ingesting essential oils

 Now think about this.
 When you ingest an essential oil, where does it go?
-Into the stomach then straight into the small intestine.
-In your gut you have 2-3kg of symbiotic bacteria and yeasts which make up your microbiome.
-I talk more about this here.
+Into the stomach and then straight into the small intestine.
+In your gut, you have 2-3kg of symbiotic bacteria and yeasts which make up your microbiome.

 When I brought this up with DoTERRA, this is their response…

 They point out that we do already naturally consume essential oils when we ‘sprinkle cinnamon on our oats’.
-Yes but these amounts are tiny comparatively and are in a wholefood form.
-I mean if you look at the doTERRA website for example, you’ll see that they are the ones pointing out that it takes A LOT of plant material to make a small amount of essential oil.
+Yes but these amounts are tiny comparatively and are in whole food form.
+I mean if you look at the doTERRA website, for example, you’ll see that they are the ones pointing out that it takes A LOT of plant material to make a small amount of essential oil.
 This is why they are so pricey.
-Taking an isolated constituent will have a different effect in the body to taking the entire plant part, as the sum of all of the constituents determines how that medicine will work in the body.
-I asked doTERRRA for the well documented history of internal safety.
+Taking an isolated constituent will have a different effect on the body to taking the entire plant part, as the sum of all of the constituents determines how that medicine will work in the body.
+I asked doTERRRA for the well-documented history of internal safety.
 They haven’t replied.